facebook link

 Guided Adventures & Multi-Day Hikes

 Did you know that 75% of our region is made up of national parks and state forests?
 The Shoalhaven wilderness is so vast and expansive that you often need more than one day for a proper exploration.
-A deeper adventure over a few days allows visitors the opportunity for full immersion in the outdoors.
-Big Nature Adventures offers multi-day hikes through the epic landscapes of Morton and Murramarang National Parks.
-Head out on an overnight kayaking adventure with Kangaroo Valley Safaris or spend a few days surfing the coastline or stand-up paddleboarding our waterways with Bush Surfaris.
-Award-winning Region X also has a variety of nature-based experiences which include cycling tours and multi-day coastal hikes that feature sealife encounters.
-Discovering the region with a local guide means that you get to tap into incredible knowledge of the area and they are able to keep you safe at all times in some unknown territory.
+A deeper adventure over a few days allows you the opportunity to fully immerse yourself in the beauty of the outdoors.
+Head out on an overnight kayaking adventure with Kangaroo Valley Safaris or spend a few days exploring the coastline with award-winning Region X or Women Want Adventure, both offering a variety of nature-based experiences from multi-day coastal hikes to kayaking experiences.
+Discovering the region with a local guide means that you get to tap into incredible knowledge of the area and they are able to keep you safe at all times in unknown territory.

 Mountain Biking & Road Biking

 Travelling with young ones?
 We have a bunch of adventure activities to inspire many family fun days.
 Bushwalking is always a great way to get the entire squad enjoying the outdoors together.
-The White Sands Walk is a loop track that’s only a short 2.5km in length and leads to a pristine beach and the Pioneer Village Museum Walk is a great place to enjoy a picnic along the trail.
-Feeling a little tired?
-Following this, enjoy a short walk to a waterfall is a great alternative.
-Tianjara Falls Lookout is located in West Nowra and is just a few hundred metres from the carpark.
-The small, fenced platform gives an amazing view of the waterfall, Morton National Park and the Ettrema Wilderness.
+The White Sands Walk is 8lkm return, starting at Greenfield Beach following the path south to the iconic Hyams Beach – you can take on the whole adventure, or simply go as far as little legs are willing.
+Leaving the coast behind and heading over the mountain to Kangaroo Valley, you’ll find the Pioneer Village Museum.
+Scattered over a hectare of bushland there are buildings and bridges perfect for exploring.
+Looking to get a little more perspective?
+Tianjara Falls Lookout, located in west of Nowra, is just a few hundred metres from the carpark.
+The small, fenced platform gives an amazing view of the waterfall along with sprawling vistas of Morton National Park.
 A walk amongst the treetops is also a great way to exhilarate the entire family – view Nowra from new heights on the ropes courses and zipline at Trees Adventure.
 Do you really want to pull your kids away from the screens?
 Then enrol them into the ‘Rewild Your Child’ workshop run by Blue Gum Bushcraft, where they’ll learn all about important bushcraft skills on a special nature adventure.
 There are a number of beautiful bushwalks and waterfalls to visit with the children on your trip so have fun exploring!

 Bird Walks